gitkrishna15/OS-Lift-and-Shift/README.md

 # OS-Lift-and-Shift
 Lift and Shift any OS workload to Oracle Cloud (IaaS)

+Note: An older version with all details in attached as Ver1, please check if preferred

 Who can benefit/leverage?

 The below process will help in guiding you any Operating system Workload to Oracle Public Cloud.